 Restricted Cash and Cash Equivalents.
-The Medical Center had two types of restricted cash and cash equivalents at June 30, 2014, with only one of the two types remaining at June 30, 2015.
-The first type was held by the trustee for operations and was the remaining balance of the equity contributed by UNM; the remaining balance was used in accordance with the restrictions set by UNM during the fiscal year ended June 30, 2015.
-The second type is held by trustee for debt service and is used for the principal and interest components of debt service.
+The balance of restricted cash and cash equivalents at June 30, 2016 and 2015 is cash held by trustee for debt service and is used for the principal and interest components of debt service.

 Patient Receivables.
 The Medical Center records this balance at the estimated net realizable value after deducting contractual discounts and allowances, free service and allowance for uncollectible accounts.